ustaxcourt/ef-cms/README.md

 ## Documentation

 **To get a better understanding of Dawson, head over to the [main documentation page](ustaxcourt.github.io/ef-cms/).**
-Our documentation should help give you a better understand of what Dawson is and how you can contribute.
+Our documentation should help give you a better understanding of what Dawson is and how you can contribute.

 ### Project status